 A TENS machine of Livia’s size and simplicity hasn’t been addressed in the market yet.
-It just launched on Indiegogo to fill the niche.
 Most TENS machines are complicated contraptions with busy, unattractive interfaces.
 They look like medical devices that need extensive instructions.
 By comparison, Livia fits in the palm of your hand and is simple enough to be used by touch.
 Stick it on and turn it on.
 Plus and minus symbols indicate pulse strength.
 That’s it.

 The small LED indicator above the Livia’s power button is supposed to indicate what level it’s set to, but the yellow casing on my model made this hard to see.
 With the skin removed, four slots are clearly visible, and it takes four taps to move the indicator, so it has 16 intensity settings.
 I couldn’t tolerate full strength anywhere but on my lower back, so don’t mistake Livia’s small size for lack of power.

 Of course, the version Digital Trends tested is a prototype, but we can reasonably hope the final product is just as strong.
 As a prototype, it has some flaws, like the clarity of the level indicator, the smooth buttons — which makes it harder to use by touch — and the clip.
 If the device gets jostled or snagged on a piece of clothing, it will likely be yanked off because the clip is not very secure.
 It’s a good thing the attachment to the electrodes is firm, since the device is light enough to dangle by the cords instead of clattering to the ground.
 The reusable hydrogel electrode pad adhesive also worked well, meaning it left no icky residue on my skin.